npm/arborist/README.md

 correspond to a single `Node` object.
 This means that you may not be able to pass the resulting data object to `JSON.stringify`, because it may contain cycles.

+## Errors

+Errors parsing or finding a package.json in node_modules will call back with an error object and no tree.

+A missing or invalid top level package.json will call back with an error object AND a tree, so that you may, at your discretion, choose to ignore the error.